awsdocs/aws-doc-sdk-examples/go/rds/README.md

 - _KMS-KEY is the KMS key used to encrypt the snapshot in the bucket.
 - _BUCKET-NAME is the name of the bucket.
 - _SNAPSHOT-NAME is the name of the snapshot.
-- _EXPORT-NAME_ is name given to the snapshot in the bucket.
+- _EXPORT-NAME_ is the name given to the snapshot in the bucket.

 The unit test mocks the service client and the `DescribeDBSnapshots` and `StartExportTask` functions.